visgl/deck.gl/docs/layers/base-layer.md

 ##### `viewMatrix` (Number[16], optional)

 An optional 4x4 matrix that is premultiplied into the affine projection matrices used by shader `project` GLSL function and the Viewport's `project` and `unproject` JavaScript function.

 Allows local coordinate system transformations to be applied to a layer, which is useful when composing data from multiple sources that use different coordinate systems.

 Note that the matrix projection is applied after the non-linear mercator projection calculations are resolved, so be careful when using view matrices with lng/lat encoded coordinates.

+### Data Properties

+While many applications only use the `data` property, there are a number of additional properties that provide extra control over data iteration, comparison and update.

 ##### `data` (Iterable Object or Array, optional)

+Default: []

 The data prop should contain an iterable JavaScript container, please see JavaScript `[Symbol.iterator]`.